History of the MBTA

 The agency continued expanding and reactivating commuter rail services, and expanding rapid transit into the late 20th and early 21st century.
-The Big Dig (1991-2006) resulted in the creation of the Silver Line subway and other promised expansions to mitigate the increased pollution caused by increased highway capacity (required after a Clean Air Act lawsuit by the Conservation Law Foundation).
+The Big Dig (1991-2006) resulted in the creation of the Silver Line subway-busline and other promised expansions to mitigate the increased pollution caused by increased highway capacity (required after a Clean Air Act lawsuit by the Conservation Law Foundation).
 In 2000, the state changed the MBTA financing mechanism from habitually paying expenses in arrears to getting a fixed budget: 1% of state retail sales (out of a total 5% statewide sales tax at the time) plus assessments from cities and towns in the service area.
 Partly due to an increase in ecommerce, sales tax revenues were lower than expected, and because debt service for the Big Dig transit projects had been allocated to the MBTA, the agency experienced financial problems that required occasional supplemental state funding.
 It became a division of the newly consolidated MassDOT in 2009.
 During the term of Governor Charlie Baker (2015-2023), deferred subway system maintenance from the period of austerity became problematic.
 A 2015 snowstorm shut down two subway lines, resulting in temporary appointment of a Fiscal and Management Control Board.
 During the recovery from the COVID-19 pandemic, an accumulation of high-profile safety incidents resulted in a Federal Transit Administration investigation in 2022, and sudden safety-related service cuts.